 Overview of depression

 Depression is a common medical condition that is associated with a wide range of emotional and physical symptoms.
 These symptoms can have a great impact on daily life.
-People suffering from depression may no longer have control over their moods or feelings, and they tend to feel low almost all the time.
+People living with depression may no longer have control over their moods or feelings, and they tend to feel low almost all the time.
 Consequently, they may have trouble holding on to their job, keeping up with their studies, and/or maintaining their family life and social contacts.

 Depression can strike anyone, but various social and biological factors can increase a person’s risk of developing the disorder.
 In addition, stressful experiences such as illness, unemployment or bereavement may trigger the condition in some people.